DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/paging.md

 ## Page Size Selection

-To enable page size selection, specify the `allowedPageSizes` property of the `PagingPanel` plugin.
-To show all rows on a page you can use `0` as one of the `allowedPageSizes` values.
-In this case the page size selector will contain the item with the 'All' title.
-To change it use the `showAllText` property of the `PagingPanel` plugin.
+Assign an array of available page sizes to the `allowedPageSizes` property of the `PagingPanel` plugin to enable page size selection.
+If on of array values is 0, the page size selector contains the 'All' item.
+To change it's text use the `showAllText` property of the `PagingPanel` plugin.

 The example below demonstrates the basic configuration for the uncontrolled mode.
 The `defaultPageSize` property of the `PagingState` plugin is used to define the initial page size.